 Ford is working with utility partners to develop home-based solar recharging stations that will allow EV owners to obtain the power they need to charge their vehicles from renewable sources, even if the overall electricity grid has not changed.
 Our research shows that nearly 40 percent of EV customers either have solar power or plan to purchase it within a year.
 We have partnered with SunPower Corp. to offer customers the Drive Green for Life program, which includes a home rooftop solar system that can provide enough clean, renewable energy to offset the electricity used to charge the car.
-The 2.5 kW rooftop solar system is backed by a 25-year limited warranty and produces an average of 3,000 kilowatt hours of electricity than conventional panels and utilize a smaller footprint on the roof.
+The 2.5 kW rooftop solar system is backed by a 25-year limited warranty and produces an average of 3,000 kilowatt hours of electricity annually.
+The high-efficiency panels generate approximately 50 percent more electricity than conventional panels and utilize a smaller footprint on the roof.
 The system is sized to provide the electricity needed to drive about 1,000 miles per month or 12,000 miles per year.
+We are working with SunPower to ensure that the unit is competitively priced.
 We are also providing additional incentives to customers who work with Ford dealers to start the process of getting this solar power system.